Category Archives: Russian Royals

 • Ivan (born and died 1599)

 Michael’s grandfather Nikita Romanovich Zakharyin-Yuriev was the elder brother of Tsaritsa Anastasia Romanova, wife of Tsar Ivan IV the Terrible).
 During the reign of his brother-in-law, Nikita Romanovich served as a general, statesman, and courtier.
-He refused to serve with the Oprichniki, an organization that suppressed people or groups opposed to the Tsar, often by means of violence.
+He refused to serve with the Oprichniki, an organization that suppressed people or groups opposed to the Tsar, often using violence.
 The honesty and decency of Tsaritsa Anastasia and her brother Nikita Romanovich during the turbulent and violent reign of Ivan the Terrible were remembered by the Russian people for decades.
 Nikita’s children were the first in Russia to use the surname Romanov, taken from Nikita’s patronymic Romanovich (son of Roman), which eventually became the name of the ruling dynasty of Russia.

 In 1598, following the death of Feodor I, the son of Ivan the Terrible and the last of the Rurik dynasty, Russia fell into a succession crisis.
 Feodor I had no male heirs so the Russian Zemsky Sobor (feudal parliament) elected his brother-in-law Boris Godunov Tsar.
 Boris Godunov’s reign was marked by famine and anarchy.